wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-variables/includes/7-exercise-create-manipulate-variables.md

-In this exercise, you will create a process that prompts users to enter information about new clients and then register them into an Excel file.
+In this exercise, you will create a flow that prompts users to enter information about new clients and then register them into an Excel file.

 1. Launch Power Automate for desktop and create a new flow named **Client registration**.